 Negotiate off the Invoice Price

 Use the invoice price as your starting point for the negotiation.
 Any figure above this price means a profit for the dealership.
 Your target price should be 2 percent above the invoice price, so you can start lower and raise your offer until you hit that target.
 Just like the negotiation process for a used car, you should have a best price quote from another dealership to show the dealer that you are willing to take your business elsewhere.

 Be confident in the negotiation and do not be afraid to walk away if the purchase price isn’t right.
 Your best line of defense from overpaying for a car is by conducting thorough research.
 A car salesperson is more likely to lower the price if you give a compelling reason why.
-After all, even if they are unwilling to lower the price, it’s always worth the ask.
-Even if the price of the car is below market value, it doesn’t hurt to ask for a lower price.
-As long as you’ve done your research and armed yourself with the necessary information about the car, the chances are good that you won’t get ripped off and could end up with a great deal on your car purchase.
+And even if they are unwilling to lower the price, it’s always worth the ask.
+This is also true if the price of the car is below market value, it still doesn’t hurt to ask for a lower price.
+As long as you’ve done your research and armed yourself with the necessary information about the car, the chances are good you won’t get ripped off, and a little negotiation effort on your part could result in a great deal on your car purchase.

 Negotiating is just one part of the complex used car buying process.
 Check out our comprehensive How to Buy a Used Car guide for more tips on finding the right car at the right price.

 If you’re in the market for a new car, you can search over 4 million new and used cars with iSeeCars’ award-winning car search engine that helps shoppers find the best car deals by providing key insights and valuable resources, like the iSeeCars VIN check report. iSeeCars will provide you with all the information necessary to help you negotiate the best price on a used vehicle.